memtech/memphistechnology.org/source/_posts/2014-06-18-mayors-maker-challenge.md

 ---
 On June 18th the White House will hold it's first ever [Maker Faire](http://www.whitehouse.gov/maker-faire).
 You can watch the stream live on the day of the event.

-June 17th, President Obamba said:
+June 17th, President Obama said:

 > I am proud to host the first-ever White House Maker Faire.
 This event celebrates every maker — from students learning STEM skills to entrepreneurs launching new businesses to innovators powering the renaissance in American manufacturing.
 I am calling on people across the country to join us in sparking creativity and encouraging invention in their communities.